++dejs:format

 Parse string

-Convert and parse jon
+Convert and parse jon with sab.

 Accepts

-, and is the sample of the wet gate.
+sab is a parsing rule, and is the sample of the wet gate.

-string, and is the sample of the gate produced by the wet gate.
+jon is a json string, and is the sample of the gate produced by the wet gate.

 Produces

-The type produced by sab
+The type produced by sab.

 Source